 Late last fall, I asked Lord Melchett if Lhe thought that Monsanto had hit bottom.
-"No, it [email protected], actually," he said, confidently.
+"No, it has@t, actually," he said, confidently.
 "Not by a long shot."
 As the Dow rose in the last two years, Monsanto's stock fell from a high of sixty-three dollars to thirty-five dollars at the end of December.
 (Last week, it had recovered, to fifty.)
 Just before Christmas, Monsanto even became something of an international joke, when the companys caterr-r in ' London announced wi'th great fanfare that, for the safety of the employees, it had banned genetically modified food from the cafeteria at Monsanto's U.K. headquarters.
 Shapiro's vision of a unified "Efe sciences" company that rehed on biotechnology to create foods and drugs began to fade.
 Consolidation has become routine in both the agn'cldture and the pharmaceutical industries, and after more than a year of speculation that the company would break into pieces-and after many merger discussions with competitors-Monsanto announced, on December 19th, that it would join with Pharmacia & Upjohn.
 By the end of 1999, the company was worth less than twenty-five billion dollars-not much more than what most analysts say its pharmaceutical division, Searle, which Monsanto bought in 1985, would be worth by itself.
 (In 1998, Monsanto almost completed a merger vath American Home Products, a deal that would have valued it at more than thirty-four billion dollars.)
 At the same time, Monsanto's Celebrex, a painkiller for arthritis that may also play a role in cancer prevention, had just become the most profitable new drug in American history, earning more than a billon dollars in its first year on the market, and Monsanto herbicides were selling better than ever.
 One of the many organizations that oppose Monsanto (the Internet is fined with web sites like "MonsantoSucks" and references to "MonSata@') quickly described the merger with Pharmacia as Pharmageddon for Monsanto.
 "The reason there is controversy about this has nothing to do with biotechnology," Shapiro told me last fall.
 "This is about power.
 It's about them saying that if you want to make changes in people's lives or introduce new technology, you ... are going to have to go through us.
 And if we don't approve, we are going to bring You down."

 If you drive out of Naples for more than ten miles, on any road and in any direction, you will roll past fields of fenaiel, apricots, lettuce, onions, artichokes, cabbage, olive trees, and tomatoes.
 Especially tomatoes.
 This region is home to several of the world's most prized varieties, and among them one stands out: the plum-shaped San Marzano.
 According to Neapolitan tradition, pizza was invented as a vehicle for the consumption of the San Marzano.
 Ash from the eruption of Mt.
 Vesuvius created a soil rich in potassium and other minerals which is not found anywhere else on earth.
 Like wine from Bordeaux or the tobacco in Cuban cigars, tomatoes grown there have a special taste.
 Eduardo Angelo Ruggiero's family has grown tomatoes outside Naples since 1919.
 Ruggiero is a sweet-tempered forty-two-year-old man vlq'th short, dark hair and wire-rimmed glasses.
 He has three children who plan to grow tomatoes, too.
 They will have to do it somewhere else, though, because Ru 'ero's 991 farm no longer operates here.
 "The last ten years have been disastrous," he told me one day when I went to tour the barren fields vith him. "ln the eighties, this was the No. 1 tomato-producing region in Italy.
 Now it is No. 4 or 5."
 That's because a mosaic virus-a simple, common, but devastating disease-has taken over the fields.
 The infected plants become tall, stringy, and thin, making it hard for them to soak up water and impossible to protect the fruit from sun.
 "The tomato was born here," Rugglero told me.
 "Now I think it's dying here.
 We understand that genetics could help, but the question is poetical.
 I myself have mixed feelings.
 1 am afraid that if we grow tomatoes differently they will taste like every other tomato in the world.
 But there is also a truth.
 We have lost ninety per cent of our production in the past decade."
 Ruggiero and others in the region sought from the government funding for genetically altered seeds, and researchers say it should be easy to create a plant that could withstand the virus.
 In Italy, however, as in most of Europe, there are regulations against such intervention.
 "TV every day is telling us the products are dangerous," he said, "and are being dumped on Europe against our will."
 Not every country has had this experience.
 In Kenya, the national Agricultural Research Institute, with considerable help from Monsanto, has created a sweet potato that is protected against similar viral attacks.
 Sweet potatoes are an important food in Africa: they contain more calories and a greater array of micronutrients than any other crop.
 By inserting in the sweet potato viral proteins from the outer coat of the sweetpotato feathery-mottle virus, the researchers appear to have conferred immunity from a number of other common viruses as well.
 In Mexico, a similar approach has been used. ln this case, Monsanto donated the genes to the Mexicans, but only after they agreed to insert them solely in varieties of potato used in Mexico. ln Italy, however, seed companies must present a certificate to farmers'cooperatives stating that their products have not been genetically modified.
 At harvest time, farmers are required to do that, too.
 Then food processors, distri 'butors, and, eventually, supermarket chains all have to provide signed affidavits showing that their products are, as the ltallans say, "biological," because, Rugglero told me, people there refuse to tinker with nature.
 But tinkering with nature is what farmers do, and so in thinking about genetically modified crops one runs into a crucial question: Is a plant perfectly natural if its genes are formed in a combination that has been arrived at over generations of breeding but polluted and dangerous if those same genes-the identical little snippets of DNA-are shot into the plant walls with a tungstencoated gene gun?
 "This just drives me insane" Susan McCouch, a rice specialist who also teaches at Cornell, told me. "lf you look even briefly at the history of plant breeding, then you know that every crop we eat today is genetically modified.
 Every one.
 Human beings have imposed selection on them aH.
 So don't ask me what is natural and what is not.
 Because I have no idea."